 - peanut butter

 Still don’t have your fill of candy?
-I bet you’d love these Soft Caramel Candies!
+I bet you’d love these homemade soft caramel candies!
 Grab this quick and easy recipe here!
+I hope you enjoy!